-Oslo is mighty expensive but not when it comes to sightseeing – find out our top 8 affordable attractions, which just happen to be the best things you can do in the city on any budget!
+Oslo is mighty expensive but not when it comes to sightseeing – find out the top 8 affordable attractions in our Oslo Budget Travel Guide, which just happen to be the best things you can do in the city on any budget!

 #1.
 Oslo Opera House (Norwegian National Opera & Ballet)

 The Oslo Opera house has become one of our favourite buildings in the world.
 So naturally it’s got to be the #1 attraction in our DIY Travel HQ Oslo Budget Travel Guide!

 This white & glass masterpiece has long, sharp angles that reflect its urban surroundings.
 You can literally climb on the slopes of the building, walking carefully on the “white carpet” leading up to the roof.

 Here, there are stunning views across Oslo.
 There’s a surprise with every step, from every angle.

 Be sure to check out the inside of the Opera House too – it’s just as striking.
 The main hall is in the shape of a horseshoe, dominated by a Wave Wall of golden oak curves.